Kaisaurus/cryptopledge-website/README.md

 ```
 ---
 templateKey: research-page
-title: About CryptoPledge
+title: The Reasearch
 ---

-## This is the header of the content in markdown format

-This is some body text
+This is some content
 ```

 Create the template specified as `templateKey` (`src/pages/templates/research-page.js`)